-In terms of human capital needs and strategies to increase productivity, Taiwan is in a unique situation globally because of a host of factors that are both international and domestic.
-The changes in economic conditions affecting Taiwan's human capital development have been both global and domestic in nature.
-Since the Asian financial crisis in the 1990s, capital investment has shown slowed returns in Taiwan, and many argue that the best prospect for continued economic growth will come from increased development of human capital [52].
-Many Taiwanese businesses and policy makers agree, as is evident from the many plans and programs discussed above, but recent graduates often still find it difficult to obtain quality employment despite recent investments and initiatives [53].
-When jobs are available to young professionals they typically offer low wages and minimal benefits.
-There is some sign that wages are beginning to rise slowly [54], but they have a long way to go if they are to compete with the draw of many Chinese and other overseas firms.
+In terms of human capital needs and strategies to increase productivity, the ROC is in a unique situation globally because of a host of factors that are both international and domestic, e.g., the changes in economic conditions affecting the ROC's human capital development.
+Since the Asian financial crisis in the 1990s, capital investment has shown slowed returns in the ROC, and many argue that the best prospect for continued economic growth will come from increased development of human capital [51].
+Many Taiwanese businesses and policy makers agree, as is evident from the many plans and programs discussed above, but recent graduates often still find it difficult to obtain quality employment despite the investments and initiatives [52].
+When jobs are available to young professionals, they are typically offered low wages and minimal benefits.
+There is some sign that wages are beginning to rise slowly [53], but they have a long way to go if they are to compete with the wages drawn at many Chinese and other overseas firms.

-These changes in economic conditions are generally recognized by Taiwanese society, and measures are being taken by government agencies, educational institutions, non-governmental organizations, domestic and foreign enterprises, and households to improve the quality of human capital in Taiwan.
-TVET programs at secondary and tertiary levels, for example, remain well-funded and prolific across the island, but in recent years, emphasis has shifted in favor of liberal arts and STEM education, sometimes at the expense of vocational and TVET training.
-The 2017 MOE report broke down educational spending, saying, "in [school year] 2015, the total education budget was NT\$719.0 billion, of which preschool education accounted for 7.94%, elementary and junior high education accounted for 42.14%, senior secondary education accounted for 15.17%, higher education accounted for 34.15% (junior colleges 0.78%, universities and colleges 33.37%), and 0.61% went to other institutions" [36].
+These changes in economic conditions are generally recognized by the Taiwanese society, and measures are being taken by government agencies, educational institutions, non-governmental organizations, domestic and foreign enterprises, and households to improve the quality of human capital in the ROC.
+TVET programs at secondary and tertiary levels, for example, remain wellfunded and prolific across the island, but in recent years, emphasis has shifted in favor of liberal arts and STEM education, sometimes at the expense of TVET.
+The 2017 MOE report broke down educational spending, saying, "In [school year] 2015, the total education budget was NT\$719.0 billion, of which preschool education accounted for 7.94%, elementary and junior high education accounted for 42.14%, senior secondary education accounted for 15.17%, higher education accounted for 34.15% (junior colleges 0.78%, universities and colleges 33.37%), and 0.61% went to other institutions" [35].